Holo-Host/talking-stickies/README.md

 # TalkingStickies

-A holochain hApp for collaborative sticky-note boards, based on [syn](https://github.com/holochain/syn)!
+A holochain hApp for collaborative sticky-note boards.
+Use to run your retrospectives or group brainstorming sessions!

+Real-time colloaboration delivered by [syn](https://github.com/holochain/syn).
+Inspired by [Ideaboards](https://ideaboardz.com)

 ## Environment Setup